MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/compose-page.md

 1. Select **Components** from the left side of the screen.

-1. From Portal components, select **Power BI**.
+1. From Portal components section, select **Power BI**.
 The Power BI placeholder is added to the canvas:

     ![Components](media/components-powerbi.png)